 Go was invented in China a long time ago.
 The game is thought to be about 4,000 years old - it may be the oldest board game which is still being played today.
 In China, Korea and Japan there are about 30 million people who play go, including several hundred professional players.
 In Korea, there's even a TV channel which just has programmes about Go!

 It is only recently that people in this country have started playing go.
 Most big towns now have a go club, and the game is becoming more popular all the time.
 The rules are quite easy - it only takes about fifteen minutes to learn to play.
 It's quite different from any other game - try it and we think you will enjoy it!

 If you want to learn to play now, read the rules in a simple cartoon format.

 You can also play Capture Go, a simplified form of Go, against a computer opponent.
 Note, this page contains a Java Applet

 For some more information about Go, see this Introduction to Go.

 We organise Go in the United Kingdom.
-As well as being involved with organising and coordinating Go tournaments, we keep a ranking list for strong players and issue diplomas for dan players.
+As well as being involved with organising and coordinating Go tournaments, we keep ranking lists for junior and adult players, and issue diplomas for dan players.
 Every year, we organise a British Championship and the British Youth Championships.